bvidotto/Robot-Arm-Controlled-by-OpenVLC/README.md

 We analyzed throughput in a dim environment with BeagleBones placed horizontally.
 The maximum throughput was capped at 400 kbit/s, calculated considering the packet loss rate : it is not worth spending the extra energy to go beyon 400 kbit/s.
 This value seems to be the sweet spot as 350 kbit/s suffers from too much loss.
    <figure align="center">
       <img src="./images/image39.webp" alt="bar" width="65%">
-      <figcaption>Packet loss rate and maximum throughput as a function of time.</figcaption>
    </figure>

 ## Challenges